All Episodes

 The whole world's united against him.

-He's stuck in a part of Ukraine, he can't seem to move.
+He's stuck in a part of Ukraine.

-I don't see him going into any other country, but I do see if Europe were to come in, then he might look for a weakness in another small country, perhaps the Baltics, to invade.
+But I do see if Europe were to come in, that he might look for a weakness in another small country, perhaps the Baltics, to invade.

 And so I think the war could very quickly spread and become more.

-I think ultimately the answer is is that uh someone's got a uh broker uh negotiations, and there are negotiations that end up occurring between warring parties where they never come to an agreement, but they do come to a peace.
+And there are negotiations that end up occurring between warring parties where they never come to an agreement, but they do come to a peace.

-It's a bitterly divided country, and both countries claim the whole country.
+And both countries claim the whole country.

-North Korea claims they have the whole peninsula, South Korea claims ownership of the whole peninsula, and they sit at this uneasy peace, but it's an uneasy peace that's lasted seventy years now.
+And they sit at this uneasy peace, but it's an uneasy peace that's lasted 70 years now.

-And um, you know, if you do, you can live to fight another day, or you live like Germany did to hope that in the end socialism collapse, and when it did, Germany you reunified and became incredibly strong in Europe.
+And, you know, if you do, you can live to fight another day, or you live like Germany did to hope that in the end socialism collapsed.

-The number one state sponsor of terror is Iran, according to the UN's quote, nuclear watchdog group, the IAEA, they have now concluded that Iran has the capacity to build, quote, several atomic bombs.
+According to the U.N.'s, quote, nuclear watchdog group, the IAEA, they have now concluded that Iran has the capacity to build, quote, several atomic bombs.

-Uh I think if you marry the sick, ugly, twisted ideology of the mullahs in Iran with weapons of mass destruction, why do I believe believe them when they say they want to wipe Israel and the U.S. off the map?
+I think if you marry the sick, ugly, twisted ideology of the mullahs in Iran with weapons of mass destruction, why do I believe them when they say they want to wipe Israel and the U.S. off the map?

 Yeah, I think without question, all that's true.